 • Apply a range of verification techniques to a range of design types.

-• Model systems and write drivers/monitors at different levels of abstraction.
+• Write models and write drivers/monitors at different levels of abstraction.

 • Interpret coverage metrics and requirements tracking to determine verification closure.